 Autism & Neurodivergence

-There is growing worldwide attention to the unique lived experiences and valuable contributions of autists to culture and society.
-EARTH is working to support the movement to frame autism 1) as a natural variation of human diversity and 2) through a strength-based as opposed to deficits-focused lens.
+There is growing worldwide attention to the unique lived experiences & valuable contributions of autists to culture & society.
+EARTH is working to support the movement to frame autism 1) as a natural variation of human diversity; 2) through a strength-based as opposed to deficits-focused lens.
 Ivan Illich pointed out that “social labeling has been medicalized to the point where all deviance has to have a medical label."
-This quote underscores that the medical model of disability has arisen out of neuronormative assumptions, in particular that there is a right way of being and that neurotypical tendencies are superior.
-This setup underpins ableism – discrimination of and social prejudice towards various groups of people.
-Fortunately, greater recognition of diversity in neurotypes – different ways in which the brain and nervous system are wired and function – is challenging these assumptions.
-As such, neurodivergent has arisen as an identity term used to mean individuals whose neurophysiology differs from normative expectations, and who make up a neurominority.
-EARTH is committed to serving this population through the lens of neuroaffirmative action -- working together to respect, celebrate, and assure that all people have equal voice and agency.
-If you are interested in partnering with EARTH to support autism culture and the larger neurodivergent community, please reach out.
+This quote underscores that the medical model of disability has arisen out of neuronormative assumptions, in particular that there is a right way of being & that neurotypical tendencies are superior.
+This setup underpins ableism – discrimination of and social prejudice towards groups of people.
+Fortunately, greater recognition of diversity in neurotypes – different ways in which the brain and nervous system are wired and function – is challenging assumptions.
+As such, neurodivergent has arisen as an identity term & social justice movement being used to support individuals whose neurophysiology differs from normative expectations, & who make up a neurominority.
+EARTH is committed to serving this population through the lens of neuroaffirmative action -- working together to respect, celebrate, & assure equal voice & agency.
+If you are interested in partnering with EARTH to support autism culture & the larger neurodivergent community, please reach out.

 Projects & Offerings